leeyeehoo/CSRNet/README.md

 ## Models (Only for tests)

-Well it's too slow to upload the model to google drive:(
+This is the model for test.
+The results should be similar to the results shown in the paper(slightly better or worse).

 1) ShanghaiTech_Part_A: [Google Drive](https://drive.google.com/open?id=1odZ3B_ZDSepPcVFO_TfGUIrpF2DF7SwY)